 Equity & Outreach

-In particular, WFNS has been striving to reduce and remove barriers to participation for Mi’kmaw and other Indigenous writers, Black and African Nova Scotian writers, 2SLGBTQIA+ writers, and writers living with disabilities.
+In particular, WFNS has been striving to reduce barriers to participation for Mi’kmaw and other Indigenous writers, Black and African Nova Scotian writers, 2SLGBTQIA+ writers, and writers living with disabilities.
 We acknowledge that there are many other equity-deserving communities in Nova Scotia, and we are building the administrative capacity to expand our efforts.

-Emerging Writers Prizes: WFNS administers three annual prizes for emerging and early-career writers, each of which recognizes barriers to literary creation and supports writers as they advance book-length works-in-progress:
+Emerging Writers Prizes: WFNS administers three annual prizes for emerging and early-career writers, each of which recognizes barriers to literary creation and supports writers as they advance book-length works-in-progress.

 Populated by Board members, Writers’ Council members, and General members, the EDIA Committee oversees the improvement of programming and of communication and outreach practices to create more equitable opportunities for member and public participation and to eliminate barriers to participation created by discrimination and bias on the basis of (dis)ability, ethnicity, gender, or sexual orientation.